-III.
-THE ROLE OF AUTOMATED PLANNING IN CONTROL Systems
+3 THE ROLE OF AUTOMATED PLANNING IN CONTROL SYSTEMS

+Automated Planning also know has Al planning, deals with the problem of finding a sequence or partially ordered set of actions whose execution leads from an initial state to a state in which a goal condition is satisfied.
+Actions in plans are ordered in such a way that executability of every action is guaranteed.
+Hence, an agent is able to transform the environment from an initial state into a desired goal state.
+A planning problem thus involves deciding "what" actions to do, and "when" to do them.
 Technology in areas such as automated planning and constraints processing have been developing rapidly, so nowadays it is possible to deploy deliberative reasoning to real-time control applications [22], [23], [24], [25].
 The main difference between traditional and deliberative control architecture is depicted in Figure 1.
 Traditionally, a control loop consists of three steps: sense, interpret and act [26].
 In other words, data are gathered from the environment with the use of sensors, the system interprets information from these sensors as the state of the environment.
-The system act by taking necessary actions which is feedback into the system in other to keep the environment in desirable state.
+The system acts by taking necessary actions, these actions are feedback into the system in other to keep the environment in desirable state.
 Introducing deliberation in the control loop allows the system to reason and generate effective plans in order to achieve desirable goals.
 Generally speaking, using deliberative reasoning enables achieving more 'distant' goals rather than immediate ones.
 Enabling deliberative reasoning in UTC systems is important because of its ability to handle unforeseen situations which has not been previously learnt nor programmed into a UTC.
 This helps to reduce traffic congestion and carbon emissions on our roads.
+Thus, embedding automated planning into UTC systems to enables deliberative reasoning in order for urban traffic controllers to generate plans and schedules to manage themselves would be very beneficial in the realisation of self-management in such systems.